Magalame/Dnscrypt-list-ping-sorting/README.md

 `sudo python3 ping_dnscrypt.py -n yournumberhere`

 Although if you increase this number too much with the threading activated you might overload your network, and you will end up with inaccurate results.
-To avoid that you can define delay between every single ping request ping, the default is 0.02 seconds:
+To avoid that you can define delay between every single ping request, the default is 0.02 seconds:

 `sudo python3 ping_dnscrypt.py -p yourdelayinsecondshere`